 So I’ve covered 4 lead generating mechanisms which every blog should have installed and be utilising to start building their list and generating revenue.

-Lead generating using content marketing can be one of the most profitable marketing strategies if just a few simple steps are taken to setup your blog to capture leads.
+Lead generating using information marketing can be one of the most profitable marketing strategies if just a few simple steps are taken to setup your blog to capture leads.
 The issue which most blogs have is they don’t give their visitors an option to opt into their email list to begin with!